opensafely/documentation/docs/type-one-opt-outs.md

 ### The list of patients with an active Type 1 Opt-Out

-The system suppliers provide a list of pseudonymous IDs for patients for whom there is an active Type 1 opt-out.
+The system suppliers provide a list of pseudonymous IDs for patients for whom there is an active Type 1 Opt-out.
 It is populated by the system supplier according to the policy agreed with NHS England.
 This list is provided and stored in the secure database along with the rest of the patient data.
 It consists of a single bespoke table, with a single list of pseudonymous IDs and no other information.
 The way this list has been provided has changed over time, to match the changing policy as described [above](#background).

 ### How is permission to access Type 1 Opt-Out data determined?